 Tom wasn’t accustomed to not knowing the right answer.
 A business executive in his 50s, he had been suffering from agonizing back pain for nearly two years, and all his doctors could tell him was that they couldn’t find the cause or an appropriate treatment.

-that 20 to 25% of all chronic lower back pain comes not from the spine but from the sacroliac, or SI, joint, which bears and transfers weight and movement from your upper body to your legs.
-When the ligaments wear out and the SI joint becomes unstable, it can generate a similar kind of sharp back pain -- or sciatica-like pain down your leg -- as a ruptured disc.
+Studies have found that 20 to 25% of all chronic lower back pain comes not from the spine but from the sacroliac, or SI, joint, which bears and transfers weight and movement from your upper body to your legs.
+When the ligaments wear out and the SI joint becomes unstable, it can generate a similar kind of sharp back pain – or sciatica-like pain down your leg – as a ruptured disc.

 Most spine surgeons, however, aren’t trained to look at the sacroiliac joint; they generally don’t learn about it during their residency or fellowships.
 And it doesn’t occur to most patients to ask.
 Then X-rays, MRIs and CT scans of aching, aging backs show narrowing spinal discs, without actually showing whether these discs are producing pain … further confusing the diagnosis of the suffering patient.